Flexiana/framework/doc/modules.md

 #### Database/core

-db.core Start function, to get the datasource based on given configuration.
+Start function, to get the datasource based on given configuration.
+Query executor functions and the db-access interceptor.

-#### Database/postgresql

-Some honey-sql helpers.

-#### Database/sql

-SQL helper functions, query executor execute functions gets the datasource and query-map (honey-sql map) and executes it on the database.
-Has the db-access interceptor.

 ### Interceptor